10 Best Orlando Malls: Retail and Outlet and Mixed-Use — Oh, My!

 2 Downtown Disney®

 Downtown Disney is the umbrella name for this walkable, lakeside strand of shopping, dining and entertainment within the Walt Disney World complex.
-Most is evenly distributed however one end -- the Marketplace -- has the highest concentration of shops in which to lose sight of your spending money.
-The Art of Disney, for example, is an animation geek's dream with its vast collection of lithographs, original paintings, cels and more.
-The kids will have a ball in the Lego Imagination Center, where elaborate brick-works are on display and plenty of hands-on bins let kids hone their engineering skills.
-Set inside the cavernous World of Disney (kudos to those of you who can escape without dropping at least a few bucks) is the Bibbidi Bobbidi Boutique, where kids aged 3-12 can channel their inner-Tinkerbell (or Jasmine, or Cinderella, or Ariel -- you get the point) with a very polished makeover.
+But not for too much longer.
+Currently amid uber-extensive transformation into Disney Springs, new walkways, restaurants and all kinds of wonderful shops are already on-hand to separate you from your vacation money.
+Disney merchandise is rife, of course, but new specialty shops round out the shopping experience.
+Kids will have a ball in the Lego Imagination Center, where elaborate brick-works are on display and plenty of hands-on bins let kids hone their engineering skills.
+Set inside the cavernous World of Disney (kudos to those of you who can escape without dropping at least a few bucks) is the Bibbidi Bobbidi Boutique, where children aged 3-12 can channel their inner-Tinkerbell (or Jasmine, or Cinderella, or Ariel...you get the point) with a very polished makeover.
 Reservations are strongly recommended! ((407) 939-6244)

 1 Mall at Millenia

 The Mall at Millenia really is something else.
 Glittering, soaring, rife with luxury shopping that boasts the likes of Chanel and Emporio Armani, Tag Heuer and Rolex, Jimmy Choo and Cartier alongside familiar department stores like Macy's and Bloomingdale's and mall staples such as Abercrombie & Fitch, Banana Republic and Ann Taylor, this is where the well-heeled go to spend en masse and the rest of the world goes to splurge -- or just ogle, dream and enjoy a latte from Starbucks.
-Shopping Centers Today ranked the Mall at Millenia No. 10 among the world's Top Fifteen most successful shopping centers and it's not hard to see why.
 With its tony ambiance, tonier brand names and a veritable Milky Way of satellite shopping venues and eateries, it's a favorite of locals and a must-do for the most mall-inclined of visitors.
 (407-363-3555)

 About A.D.
 Thompson